AdvanceYourIT/NinjaOne-API-Examples/Patching/Start-NinjaOnePatchScan.md

 ## Notes
 - Ensure that your NinjaOne API credentials are kept secure and not shared.
 - The script is designed for Windows devices managed within NinjaOne.
-- Regularly updating and reviewing scripts is recommended to maintain compatibility with API changes.